Healthedata1/MyNotebooks/Summary-maker/.ipynb_checkpoints/us-core-organization-summary-checkpoint.md

 ### Summary of Constraints
 1. The organization SHALL at least have a name or an identifier, and possibly more than one
-1. The telecom of an organization can never be of use &#39;home&#39;
-1. An address of an organization can never be of use &#39;home&#39;